 It wasn't easy to spend time looking at the scars on my soul.
 But owning up to my part in the mess through self-reflection was enlightening.
 And self-forgiveness, while also forgiving others who had a hand in those wounds, was healing.

 Spending time on personal reflection takes discipline.
-It doesn’t have to take up a considerable part of your day.
+It doesn't have to take up a considerable part of your day.
 Set a small goal to start, choose a trigger such as time in the shower.
 Use that time to search your thoughts and master the art of self reflection.
 Can you learn to see yourself more objectively?

 You may feel awkward or uncomfortable pondering your own life, but it is a valuable and worthy practice.